This blog post is part one of an upcoming series about the unique benefits provided by Qubole when leveraging Spot

 Qubole strongly recommends configuring multiple instance types for worker nodes (also commonly referred to as Heterogeneous Clusters) for the following reasons:

 - One reason is, of course, to maximize the Spot fulfillment rate and be able to use the cheapest Spot instances.
 This factor becomes even more important given the discussion in the previous section, as lowering Spot Request Timeouts too much could result in a lower Spot fulfillment rate in some cases.

 - However, increasingly Qubole will be adding mechanisms to mitigate Spot losses that are dependent on the configuration of multiple worker node types.
-A good example is a mechanism to mitigate Spot losses that will be discussed in the next section.
+A good example is a mechanism to mitigate Spot losses which will be discussed in the next section.

 The screenshot below shows how one can configure multiple instance types for worker nodes via cluster configuration:

 Qubole recommends using different instance families when selecting the multiple worker node types options, i.e. using m4.xlarge and m5.xlarge instead of m4.xlarge and m4.2xlarge.
 While Qubole is functional with either combination, data from AWS (see https://aws.amazon.com/ec2/spot/instance-advisor/) suggests that instance availability within a family is correlated, and it is best to diversify across families to maximize Spot availability.
 Of course, as many instance types and families as desired can be configured.

 AWS has added a lot of different instance families of late with similar CPU/memory configurations, and we would suggest using a multitude of these.
 For example: